thrly/pen-plotter-resources/README.md

 - the plotter -  https://github.com/andrewsleigh/plotter/tree/master

 # Notes

+## workflow
+1. Create .SVG in Processing/P5js/Inkscape
+2. Optimise SVG and convert to GCode with `vpype` and `vpype-gcode`
+3. Send GCode to modified GRBL on Arduino/CNC shield, controlling the plotter (this has to be done 'live').

 ## command to convert .SVG into ready-to-print GCode:

 `vpype --config thrly-config.toml read input.svg linemerge linesort gwrite --profile thrly output.gcode`